-Ofi Invest ACT 4 Positive Economy invests in virtuous growth by selecting companies that are responsible in their ability to integrate ESG issues and committed to contributing to the positive economy, through their contribution to the SDGs.
-The Sub-Fund's sustainable investment approach consists of selecting companies' business models by systematically referring to the Positive Economy classification (developed by OFI Invest Asset Management).
+The Master Fund invests in virtuous growth by selecting companies that are responsible in their ability to integrate ESG issues and committed to contributing to the positive economy, through in particular their contribution to the SDGs.
+The Master Fund's sustainable investment approach involves selecting companies' business models with systematic reference to the Positive Economy classification (developed by OFI Invest Asset Management).